• Blog

 One thing to note with the portable green screen is its size.
 While the compact size makes it easy to transport and store, it limits the shots you can capture.
 For instance, using a wide-angle lens with an actor waving their arms might result in parts of their arms extending beyond the edges of the green screen.
 In this case, it’s best to use a tighter focal length to keep the actor well-framed against the green backdrop.

-This setup often means using a locked-off shot on a tripod and keeping the actor relatively static.
-However, if you need the actor moving through a scene — like walking down a street while requiring a green screen for compositing digital elements behind them — a portable green screen offers the flexibility for an assistant to walk alongside, keeping the green screen in position.
+This green screen setup often means using a locked-off shot on a tripod and keeping the actor relatively static.
+However, if you need the actor moving through a scene—like walking down a street while requiring a green screen for compositing digital elements behind them—a portable green screen setup offers the flexibility for an assistant to walk alongside, keeping the green screen in position.

 Brunette woman in brown sweater showing half green screen backdrop and half brown brick.

 Quite like 5-1 in reflectors, portable green screens can be a hassle to collapse if you don’t know the technique correctly.
-Therefore ensure to practice putting the green screen away before your day of filming.
+Therefore, practice putting the DIY green screen away before your day of filming.
 Here’s a handy tutorial from Tara Arts Studio on how to fold one.

 Green screen sheets